 Instructions

-• Preheat oven to 350F and spray a 12 hole regular size muffin tin with some non stick spray.
+• Preheat the oven to 350F and spray a 12 hole regular size muffin tin with some nonstick cooking spray.

-• In a bowl whisk your eggs and add in milk, mashed banana, applesauce 2.5 Tbsp of maple syrup (leave other 1.5 aside for topping) Stir well.
+• In a bowl, whisk the eggs and add in the milk, mashed banana, applesauce, and 2.5 tablespoons of maple syrup.
+Leave the other 1.5 tablespoons of maple syrup aside for the topping).

-• Mix in flour, baking powder, cinnamon and allspice.
+• Mix in the all purpose flour, baking powder, cinnamon, and allspice.

-• Pour batter into muffin tin, sprinkle your chopped pecans evenly over the 12 muffins then drizzle the remaining syrup over them using a small spoon.
+• Pour batter into the muffin tin, sprinkle the chopped pecans evenly over the 12 muffins, then drizzle the remaining syrup over them using a small spoon.

-• Bake in the oven for 20 minutes or until muffins are baked through.
+• Bake the muffins in the oven for 20 minutes, or until muffins are baked through.

-• Let cool then using a knife scrape around edges to remove muffins.
+• Let them cool then, using a knife, scrape around the edges to remove the muffins.

 Notes